forestdussault/Download_RefSeq/README.md

 - scaffold
 - all

-`-t, --time`: Set a timeframe for downloader in 24h format.
+`-t, --time`: Set a timeframe for the downloader in 24h format.
 Defaults to 5:00PM - 6:00AM.
-The script will only proceed with download during the specified timeframe i.e. --time 17 6
+The script will only proceed with downloading during the specified timeframe. i.e. --time 17 6

-`-v, --verbose`: Set this flag to receive detailed output
+`-v, --verbose`: Set this flag to receive detailed output.

 ### Example Usage
 Command to download all scaffold level entries in assembly_summary.txt.